docker/machine/README.md

 ## Running on Windows
 Machine needs some helper applications to be installed (`ssh`, etc).
-The easiest way to get started on Windows is to install [msysGit](https://msysgit.github.io/).
+The easiest way to get started on Windows is to install [msysGit](https://msysgit.github.io/) and [OpenSSL on Windows](http://slproweb.com/products/Win32OpenSSL.html).
 After this, you should have a working setup to use Machine.

 ## Contributing